HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

    - the "temperature low" or "temperature high" warnings on the reactor monitoring screen are active
    - any of the red warnings on the monitoring panels is active
    - any other rules allow you to use the controls (for example the exhaust system rules)
+7. Play checkers outside of security zone.
+8. Play checkers when it is currently Code Blue+ and there are Chaos Forces present on the server.
+   - You are allowed to play checkers during Code Green/Blue when there are no Chaos Forces present. **Note: You are still responsible for the safety of the facility while playing checkers.** For example, if the employees melt the ECFR because they broke the pumps while you were playing checkers, you are liable to be punished for negligence.

 ## 3.5 R.O.
 Cooperation
 At any point you may ask the Reactor Operators for cooperation and confirm it when the requirements below are met.